Skip to main content

 Problems with Class Actions

-Some class actions in the United States have raised charges against AI vendors for misusing copyrighted data.
-However, proving plagiarism in works produced by AIs is complex, as AIs use a wide range of sources to produce output.
+Several class action lawsuits in the United States have brought charges against AI vendors for misusing copyrighted data.
+However, proving plagiarism in AI-produced works is complex, as AIs use a wide variety of sources to produce output.

 Data Source and Improper Use

-The source of the data used to train AI is a complex issue.
+The origin of the data used to train AIs is a complex issue.
 While the use of public databases is legal, indiscriminate scraping can raise copyright issues.
-Furthermore, the use of data by AI for generative purposes may be considered the creation of derivative works, potentially infringing copyright.
+Furthermore, the use of data by AIs for generative purposes can be considered the creation of derivative works, potentially infringing copyright.

 Limits of Justice in the Context of AI

-Tracing the origin of data used by AIs is extremely complex, as machine learning processes involve processing large amounts of data in opaque ways.
-This presents a challenge for the courts and for the protection of copyright.
+Tracing the origin of data used by AI is extremely complex, as machine learning processes involve processing large amounts of data in opaque ways.
+This presents challenges for courts and copyright protection.

 The Future of AI Regulation

 The European AI Act aims to promote transparency in the use of generative AI.
 However, its practical implementation raises challenges, especially for companies using pre-trained AI.
-Justice will often have to rely on the legal common sense of the courts to address these complex problems.
+Justice will often have to rely on the courts' legal wisdom to address these complex issues.

 Copyright Ownership between Man and Machine